 Similarly, Weimaraners were far more obedient than the average.
 An average dog only obeyed a known command (first attempt) with a 50% plus success rate.

-Obedience and working intelligence isn’t everything.
-While it’s a great start, there’s more to dog IQ than being able to learn and obey quickly.
+I think it’s safe to say that obedience and working intelligence isn’t everything.
+While it’s a great starting point, there’s more to dog IQ than being able to learn and obey quickly.

 Stanley Coren knew this too.
 In fact, the renowned psychologist agrees that there are three components of canine intelligence.
-In addition to what obedience, there are also instinctive and adaptive intelligence.
+There are also instinctive and adaptive intelligence.
 Both of which, are arguably more important.

 Instinctive intelligence is the ability or skillset that a certain dog breed was bred for.
-In the past, nearly all dogs were purpose-bred, whether for herding, hunting, retrieving or just companionship.
+In the past, nearly all dogs were bred for a role in society.
+Purpose-bred dogs were used for herding, hunting, retrieving or just companionship.

 Take the Australian Shepherd for example.
 These herding dogs were bred to have the instincts to herd.
 With little to no human training, they’re able to push and drive livestock in formations.
 This is instinctive intelligence.

+But how is this a type of intelligence?
 These dogs have the natural ability to track down and chase birds.
-That’s their instinctive intelligence.
-However, it doesn’t take a hunting trip to see these instincts.
+They’re also smart enough to flush out birds towards the hunters.
+This is the instinctive intelligence.
+But, it doesn’t take a hunting trip to see these instincts.

 It’s likely that these dogs will instinctively chase any small animal, such as a cat.
 It’s hard for them to control the urge, so a lot of patience and socialization is necessary with them.

 The final component of dog intelligence is adaptive intelligence.
 At last, this refers to the dog’s ability to learn for itself.
-This can be problem solving or learning from previous experiences.
+This can be problem solving or learning from previous experiences or mistakes.

 Most Weimaraners share the roughly the same instinctive intelligence.
 But when it comes to adaptive intelligence, individual dogs will vary.